SherG/cool-iron/blog/facebook-ads-roi.md

 ### But wait . . .

-Now, as mentioned above, two or four weeks is simply not enough time to get an idea of average conversion rate or of whether the marketer can deliver leads regularly.
-To learn more about how to assess campaigns, let's assume a hypotheical scenario: that the business owner continues to obtain an average of 2 sales every month.
-In <em>that scenario</em>, will that conversion rate be good or bad?
+Now, as mentioned above, two or four weeks is simply not enough time to get an idea of average conversion rate or to determine whether the marketer can deliver leads regularly.

+To learn more about how to assess campaigns, let's assume a hypothetical scenario: that the business owner continues to obtain an average of 2 sales every month.
+In <em>that scenario</em>, how do we determine whether that conversion rate is good or bad?

 First, get some perspective:
 * What is the average lead conversion rate for your industry?